Take a Look at Your Employee's Financial Health

 Further Reading

 The financial well-being of your employees affects their health, their productivity and your bottom line!
-A recent nationwide survey by Purchasing Power, Inc. found that: A high percentage of employees suffer significant financial stress....
+A recent nationwide survey by Purchasing Power, Inc. found that: Survey findings A high percentage of employees suffer significant financia...

 "Think of saving as well as getting."
-Benjamin Franklin The past five years have been difficult for companies and employees alike.
-One in seven workers currently faces debt collectors.
-One in three is living paycheck to paycheck.
-The "true" unemp...
+Benjamin Franklin The past several years have been difficult for companies and employees alike.
+One in seven workers currently faces debt collectors, and many people live paycheck to paycheck.
+Because of these f...

-Due to the uncertainty surrounding the solvency of Social Security and the decreasing number of workers being covered by traditional pension plans, the need for effective retirement financial planning has never been more important to employers and e...
+Due to uncertainty surrounding the solvency of Social Security and the decreasing number of workers covered by traditional pension plans, effective retirement financial planning has never been more important to employers and employees alike.
+Most f...

-Employees today are increasingly interested in seeking financial counseling and advice, and are looking for those services through the workplace.
-MetLife’s annual Study of Employee Benefit Trends found that 49% of workers would like to receive financ...
+Employees today are increasingly interested in financial counseling and advice and are looking for those services through the workplace.
+MetLife’s Study of Employee Benefit Trends found that many workers want financial education through work and ar...